 SAT Test InformationVisit www.collegeboard.org to sign up and pay for the SAT

-Jackson High School is hosting an AP Information night on Wednesday, March 15th from 7:00-8:00 in the JHS library.
+Jackson High School is hosting an AP Information night (typically) in March.
 We will be providing information about the large number of AP classes being offered next school year.
 You’ll also have the opportunity to speak with individual teachers who can answer your questions about what programs might be the best fit for your students.
 The Capstone diploma will be highlighted during the introduction portion of the evening.
 Come join us!

 ASVABThe Armed Services Vocational Aptitude Battery is the most widely used multiple-aptitude test battery in the world.
 As an aptitude test, the ASVAB measures your strengths, weaknesses, and potential for future success.
-The ASVAB also provides you with career information for various civilian and military occupations and is an indicator for success in future endeavors whether you choose to go to college, vocational school, or a military career.The ASVAB is usually offered each year (typically in November) at JHS, and is a FREE assessment.Sign up in the Career Center!See Mrs. Allen in the Career Center to learn more.The ASVAB can also be accessed via our local Military Recruiting Offices.
+The ASVAB also provides you with career information for various civilian and military occupations and is an indicator for success in future endeavors whether you choose to go to college, vocational school, or a military career.The ASVAB is usually offered each year (this years date is still being determined) at JHS, and is a FREE assessment.Sign up in the Career Center!See Mrs. Allen in the Career Center to learn more.The ASVAB can also be accessed via our local Military Recruiting Offices.